SeleniumHQ/docs/docs_source_files/content/getting_started_with_webdriver/locating_elements.nl.md

 ---
-title: "Locating elements"
+title: "Localisatie van elementen"
 weight: 3
 ---

-### Locating one element
+### Localisatie van elementen

 One of the most fundamental techniques to learn when using WebDriver is how to find elements on the page.
 WebDriver offers a number of built-in selector